waldoapp/waldo-programmatic-samples/README.md

 > [!IMPORTANT]
 > The samples uses the [@wdio/wdio-service](https://www.npmjs.com/package/@waldoapp/wdio-service) package to
 > communicate with Waldo Scripting.
-The package README contains more information about the service, how to configure
+The package's README contains more information about the service, how to configure
 > it and all the available commands.

 The best way to discover scripting with Waldo is to